ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 | 2.5   | 11.92      | 0.39 | 0.75  | 0.17 | 0.07 | 0.09 | 0.000371807 | 0.000346625 | 0.000351062 |
 | 3     | 14.31      | 0.43 | 0.9   | 0.20 | 0.09 | 0.11 | 0.000382002 | 0.000351024 | 0.000356431 |
 | ...    | ...     | ...  | ...    | ...  | ...  | ...  |...  | ...  | ...  |

+# 4 - Visualization of results
+Multiple files are generated